syncfusion-content/asp.netwebforms-docs/aspnet/ReportDesigner/Getting-Started.md

 {% endhighlight %}

-Use the above code example while adding scripts and styles.
+Use the above code examples while adding scripts and styles.

 > Refer the following installed location to get scripts and styles in local machine, [Installed Location]:\Program Files (x86)\Syncfusion\Essential Studio\ASP.NET\{{ site.releaseversion }}\JavaScript\assets.

-### Add Control in ASPX Page
+## Add Control in ASPX Page

 To add the control, we can use either of the following two ways:

 *	Drag and drop the control from the toolbox. <BR>
 *	Manually using the control code. <BR>

-#### Drag and drop the control from the toolbox
+### Drag and drop the control from the toolbox

 1. An easy way of adding control into the Default.aspx page is by making use of the Toolbox option present in the Visual Studio.
 When you install Essential Studio Package or ASP.NET setup in your machine, all the available ASP.NET controls are automatically configured into the Visual Studio Toolbox.